Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Generating the Wrapped Fukaya category

 By Proposition \ref{prop:surgeryTW} the augmentation $\boldsymbol{\varepsilon}$ induces a twisted complex $\mathfrak{L}$ built from $L_1=D_{a_1}^w, \ldots, L_k=D_{a_k}^w,L_{k+1}=L,$ for which

 The right-hand side is an acyclic complex by Proposition \ref{prop: trivial triviality}.
-Using this acyclicity, the aforementioned proposition implies the sought statement that $L$ is quasi-isomorphic to a twisted complex built from the different $D_{a_i}^w \cong D_{a_i}$.
-For the last statement, we have used the invariance properties for wrapped Floer cohomology under cylindrical Hamiltonian isotopy; see e.g.~\cite[Section 5]{OpenString}. \end{proof}
+Using this acyclicity, Proposition \ref{prop:surgeryTW} implies that $L$ is quasi-isomorphic to a twisted complex built from the different $D_{a_i}^w \cong D_{a_i}$ (this last isomorphism follows from the invariance properties for wrapped Floer cohomology under cylindrical Hamiltonian isotopy; see e.g.~\cite[Section 5]{OpenString}). \end{proof}